Often, leadership is given much lip service but never enough thought.

 The success of an organization undoubtedly relies on teamwork.
 A restaurant is no different!
 The entire team needs to pull together for the establishment to succeed.

 However, a team is only as good as its leader.

-As the leader, a restaurant manager is responsible for much more than smooth daily operations and the oversight and management of the restaurant’s team.
-They must ensure that everyone understands their duties and executes their day-to-day responsibilities to the best of their abilities.
+As the leader, a restaurant manager is responsible to oversee the day-to-day operations of a restaurant, managing staff, resolve customer issues and work to make the establishment profitable.
+They must ensure that everyone understands their duties and executes their responsibilities to the best of their abilities.

 What Are the Primary Responsibilities of a Restaurant Manager?

 A restaurant manager’s primary responsibility is to oversee the restaurant’s efficient and profitable operations.
 Some of the specific duties that come under this overarching definition of the restaurant manager’s responsibility include:

 - Ensuring adherence to health and safety standards

 - Planning the menu, managing inventory procurement/accounting

 What Are the Distinguishing Skills and Attributes of a Good Restaurant Manager?

 A great restaurant manager has a diverse mix of skills and personality attributes.
 These qualities include: